mhamudeljamal17/IOT_REPO_HEAR_ME/README.md

 ## Project Description

 An IoT system for detecting anger using ESP32 microcontroller, machine learning, and mobile notifications.
 The system captures audio through a microphone, processes it using a TensorFlow Lite model, and sends alerts to a Flutter mobile application via Firebase.
+For wider view of the app read MENTEE_NUMBER_SYSTEM.md, where it is explained about the unique numbers generated.
+For further explanation on how to set up the complete notification system with ESP32 integration read NOTIFICATION_SETUP_GUIDE.md

 ## Team Members